Caroline Quinn: MASc, Ryerson University

 Nahid has strong scholarly and entrepreneurial backgrounds in various areas of IT development; from coding with C and JAVA, and analysis and design of enterprise systems, to managing several software projects and later successfully leading them to flourishing businesses.
 She is currently exploring new frontiers in the research areas of IoT and Blockchain and the manner they affect our lives.

-Project Title: Empirically Exploring the Efficiency, Security and Sustainability of Blockchain Networks
+Project Title: Empirically Exploring the Scalability, Security and Sustainability of Blockchain Networks

 Logan Gilmour: MSc, University of Alberta